mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 ## Running on CloudHub
 When creating your application in CloudHub, go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the mule.env value.
 <!-- Running on Cloudhub (start) -->
-Once your app is all set up and started, there is no need to do anything else.
-Every time a opportunity is created or modified, it will be automatically synchronised to NetSuite as long as it is 'Closed Won' and has products associated.
+After your app is  started, there is no need to do anything else.
+Each time an opportunity is created or modified, it is automatically synchronized to NetSuite as long as it is 'Closed Won' and has products associated.
 <!-- Running on Cloudhub (end) -->

 ### Deploying a Template in CloudHub